-Enjoy these small spiritual ways to celebrate Christmas which invite us to make the most of Christmas time if we dedicate some time to our inner selves!
+Enjoy these small simple ways to celebrate a spiritual Christmas.
+These tips invite us to make the most of Christmas time dedicating some time regularly to our inner selves!

 WAY 1: Move from Bethlehem to the cave of Bethlehem

 The cave where Jesus was born was a little spot in the busy town of Bethlehem full of hustle and bustle during the census.
 Spend some time during advent in silence so that in your own cave you will listen to your deeper self, away from the fast-moving routine of your life.

 WAY 2: Be aware that it is God’s pleasure to be with man